Renault Scénic: Scénic in Australia

 Sales of the Scénic in Australia began in 2001 alongside the Scenic RX4, Clio, and Megane Convertible.
 Sales of the Scenic were weak and as such the Scenic RX4 was introduced to compete with crossovers such as the Toyota RAV4 and Honda CRV.
 Although demand for crossovers was large, the RX4 failed to gain much popularity and ended up selling a total of 418 units from 2001 to 2003.

 The Scénic II arrived in showrooms in Australia in 2004 after the discontinuation of the Scenic I and Scenic RX4.
 The Scenic II was sold from 2004-2010, but sales were poor, especially since the introduction of the Koleos to the market in 2008.
 As such, in 2010 Renault Australia announced it would not be bringing the Scenic III to Australia.
 When the Scenic IV was announced in 2016, Renault Australia again announced it had no plans of bringing the model to the country with strong sales of the Koleos and Captur.
-As of 2024, Renault Australia sell exclusively SUV’s and Van’s, these models being the Koleos, Captur, Arkana, Megane E-tech, Kangoo, Trafic, and Master.
+As of 2024, Renault Australia sell exclusively SUV’s and vans, these models being the Koleos, Captur, Arkana, Megane E-tech, Kangoo, Trafic, and Master.